Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Results

-The variation of Pulse Fraction (PF) with energy has also been studied during the NuSTAR observation.
-PF can be defined as the ratio between the difference of maximum intensity ($I_{max}$) and minimum intensity ($I_{min}$) to their sum: [$(I_{max} - I_{min})/(I_{max} + I_{min})$].
-Figure \ref{fig:pulse_fraction} shows the variation of PF for different energy ranges for which the energy-resolved pulse profile is studied and the horizontal bars represent the energy ranges for which the PF is calculated.
+where $N$ is the total number of phase bins, $p_{i}$ is the count rate in the {\it i}th phase bin of the pulse profile, and $\Bar{p}$ is the average count rate.
+Figure \ref{fig:pulse_fraction} shows the variation of PF for different energy ranges for which the energy-resolved pulse profile is studied, and the horizontal bars represent the energy ranges for which the PF is calculated.
 The PF shows a positive correlation with energy.
-We have found that the pulse fraction increased from $\sim$66\% (3--8 keV) to $\sim$82\% (30--50 keV) during the outburst.
+We have found that the RMS pulse fraction increases from $\sim$55\% (3--10 keV) to $\sim$90\% (40--50 keV) during the {\it NuSTAR} observation.

-The right side panel of Figure \ref{fig:pulse_fraction} shows the variation of pulse fraction during the outburst using Swift/XRT data.
-The pulse fraction is varied between 40\%--55\% during the outburst and shows a trend to decrease its value during the declining phase of the outburst.
+Figure \ref{fig:pulse_fraction} shows the variation of pulse fraction with energy using {\it NuSTAR} data.
+The Figure \ref{fig:pulse_fraction} shows local maxima near $\sim27$ keV which is close to the CRSF fundamental line.
+The scattering cross-section changes near the CRSF, which affects the beaming pattern and pulse profile.
+We have found a local feature in the pulsed fraction near the cyclotron line at 27 keV and the pulse profile (25--30 keV) also showed an evolution near this energy.
+The beaming pattern may be affected near the cyclotron line energy, which has an impact on timing parameters.

-Figure \ref{fig:freq} shows the evolution of the spin period and pulsed flux (12--25 keV) during the outburst using Fermi/GBM and the corresponding spin periods estimated from NuSTAR and Swift/XRT observations are shown in the upper panel of the figure.
-The figure implies that the pulse period of the X-ray pulsar has continuously decreased with time.
+Figure \ref{fig:freq} shows the evolution of the spin period and pulsed flux (12--25 keV) during the outburst using {\it Fermi}/GBM and the corresponding spin periods provided by {\it Fermi}/GBM are shown in the upper panel of the figure.
+The pulsed flux reached a maximum value of $\sim$0.24 keV cm$^{-2}$ s$^{-1}$.
+The top panel of this figure implies that the pulse period of the X-ray pulsar continuously decreased during the outburst.